zuozhenggh/learning-library/data-management-library/database/graph/setup/setup_with_docker.md

 To stop, restart, or remove the containers, see **Appendix 2**.

 ### Appendix 1
-View the contaners' log files to check the progress of creating and starting them.
+View the containers' log files to check the progress of creating and starting them.

 ```
 $ <copy>cd oracle-pg/docker/ ;</copy>